-We, LUZ MARÍA CORREA VARGAS, as legal representative and ANA ISABEL GONZALEZ VAHOS, as Accountant, declare that we have prepared the Statement of Financial Position, the Statement of Income by Function, the Other Comprehensive Income, the Statement of Changes in Equity, the Statement of of Cash Flow and the Notes to the Financial Statements as of December 31, 2022 of the company CONSTRUCCIONES EL CONDOR S.A. with Nit.
+We, LUZ MARÍA CORREA VARGAS, as legal representative and ANA ISABEL GONZALEZ VAHOS, as Accountant, declare that we have prepared the Statement of Financial Position, the Statement of Income by Function, the Other Comprehensive Income, the Statement of Changes in Equity, the Cash Flow Statement and the Notes to the Consolidated Financial Statements as of December 31, 2022 of the company CONSTRUCCIONES EL CÓNDOR S.A. with Nit.
 890.922.447-4, applying for its preparation the International Financial Reporting Standards applicable in Colombia, stating that they reasonably present the financial position as of December 31, 2022 and that, in addition:

-- 1. We are responsible for the preparation and fair presentation of the company's financial statements, and we declare that the figures have been faithfully taken from the official accounting books and their respective auxiliaries. - 2.
-We are not aware of: - o Irregularities that involve members of the administration or employees, and that may have an impact on the financial statements of the company. - o Communications from regulatory entities that by law must exercise control over the company, concerning noncompliance with current legal provisions or incorrect presentation of the requested information. - o Possible violations of laws or regulations that may generate demands or tax impositions and whose effects must be considered to disclose them in the financial statements or take them as a basis to estimate contingent liabilities. - o Assets or liabilities other than those recorded in the books, nor income or costs that affect the results and that must be disclosed in accordance with the International Financial Reporting Standards in Colombia. - 3.
+1. We are responsible for the preparation and fair presentation of the consolidated financial statements of the company, and we declare that the figures were faithfully taken from the consolidation records and represent the consolidated financial position of the Group.

+- 2. We are not aware of: - o Irregularities that involve members of the administration or employees, and that may have an impact on the consolidated financial statements of the company. - o Communications from regulatory entities that by law must exercise control over the company, concerning noncompliance with current legal provisions or incorrect presentation of the requested information. - o Possible violations of laws or regulations that may generate demands or tax impositions and whose effects must be considered to disclose them in the consolidated financial statements or take as a basis to estimate contingent liabilities. - o Assets or liabilities other than those recorded in the books, nor income or costs that affect the results and that must be disclosed in accordance with the International Financial Reporting Standards in Colombia. - 3.
 The company has satisfactorily protected all the assets it owns and those of third parties in its possession and there are no pledges or encumbrances on said assets. - 4.
 The company has complied with all aspects of contractual agreements whose non-compliance could have an effect on the financial information. - 5.
-No event has occurred after the date of the Statement of Financial Position that could require adjustment or disclosure in the financial statements as of December 31, 2022.
+No event has occurred after the date of the Statement of Financial Position that could require adjustment or disclosure in the consolidated financial statements as of December 31, 2022.

-CC.
+LUZ MARÍA CORREA VARGAS Legal Representative CC.
 42.883.130 de Envigado